Transformers as Unsupervised Learning Algorithms: A study on Gaussian Mixtures: Introduction

-{\bf Related works.} \czh{Recent research has explored the mechanisms by which transformers can implement various supervised learning algorithms.} For instance, \cite{akyrek2023what}, \cite{von-oswald23a}, and \cite{bai2023tfstats} demonstrate that transformers can perform gradient descent for linear regression problems in-context. \cite{lin2024transformers} shows that transformers are capable of implementing Upper Confidence Bound (UCB) algorithms, as well as other classical algorithms in reinforcement learning tasks. \cite{giannou2025how} reveals that transformers can execute in-context Newton's method for logistic regression problems. \cite{teh2025empiricalbayestransformers} illustrates that transformers can approximate Robbins' estimator and solve Naive Bayes problems. \cite{kim2024transformers} studies the minimax optimality of transformers on nonparametric regression.
+Recent research has explored the mechanisms by which transformers can implement various supervised learning algorithms.
+For instance, \cite{akyrek2023what}, \cite{von-oswald23a}, and \cite{bai2023tfstats} demonstrate that transformers can perform gradient descent for linear regression problems in-context. \cite{lin2024transformers} shows that transformers are capable of implementing Upper Confidence Bound (UCB) algorithms, as well as other classical algorithms in reinforcement learning tasks. \cite{giannou2025how} reveals that transformers can execute in-context Newton's method for logistic regression problems. \cite{teh2025empiricalbayestransformers} illustrates that transformers can approximate Robbins' estimator and solve Naive Bayes problems. \cite{kim2024transformers} studies the minimax optimality of transformers on nonparametric regression.
+Some literature on density estimation using LLMs is discussed in \cref{secapp:additional-review}.

+\textbf{Comparison with prior theoretical works in unsupervised learning setting.} Several recent studies have investigated the mechanisms of transformer-based models in mixture model settings\citep{he2025learningspectralmethodstransformers,jin2025incontextlearningmixturelinear,he2025transformersversusemalgorithm}.
+Among these, \cite{he2025learningspectralmethodstransformers} establishes that transformers can implement Principal Component Analysis (PCA) and leverages this to GMM clustering.
+However, their analysis is limited to the two-component case, restricting its broader applicability.